Copycat Little Debbie Christmas Tree Cakes (gluten & dairy free)

 How to make Copycat Little Debbie Tree Cakes

-- Step Two.
-Bake the cake.
+Step three.
+Bake in the oven.

 Tips & Tricks

 - Decorate to your heart’s content!
-I went with a non traditional decoration to keep it a bit easier, but if you want to make it look like the real deal with the red icing and green sprinkles, go for it!
+I went with a non-traditional decoration to keep it a bit easier, but if you want to make it look like the real deal with the red icing and green sprinkles, go for it!

 - Save the extra cake to make cake pops.
 There will be some extra cake leftover after you slice the trees.
 Combine the cake in a bowl with some of the marshmallow fluff until you can roll it into balls.
 Dip the balls in melted white chocolate and set in the fridge for easy cake pops!